-The 1562 Geneva Bible is called by some the "placemakers" version of Scripture for its mistake in Matthew 5:9.
+The 1562 Geneva Bible translation is called by some the "placemakers" version of Scripture for its mistake in Matthew 5:9.
 The verse is printed as "Blessed are the placemakers: for they shall be called the children of God."
 The word "placemakers" should be "peacemakers."

 King James errors

 The first printed edition of the 1611 KJV translation contains several publisher errors, such as Leviticus 13:56 that stated (in the spelling at the time), "And if the Priest looke, and behold, the plaine be . . ."
 The phrase "the plaine be" should be "the plague be."
 The second edition in 1611 also had its own unique problems.
 It erroneously stated, in Matthew 26:36, that Judas Iscariot came with his disciples to Gethsemane instead of Jesus.